jboss-developer/jboss-eap-quickstarts/shrinkwrap-resolver/README.md

 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

-        mvn clean test -Parq-jbossas-remote
+        mvn clean test -Parq-wildfly-remote

 _NOTE: If you use the Maven settings command line argument with this quickstart, you need to pass an additional argument to allow ShrinkWrap Resolver to function properly:_

-    mvn clean test -Parq-jbossas-remote -s /path/to/custom/settings.xml -Dorg.apache.maven.user-settings=/path/to/custom/settings.xml
+    mvn clean test -Parq-wildfly-remote -s /path/to/custom/settings.xml -Dorg.apache.maven.user-settings=/path/to/custom/settings.xml

 Run the Quickstart in Red Hat JBoss Developer Studio or Eclipse
 -------------------------------------
 You can also start the server and deploy the quickstarts or run the Arquillian tests from Eclipse using JBoss tools.
 For more information, see [Use JBoss Developer Studio or Eclipse to Run the Quickstarts](https://github.com/jboss-developer/jboss-developer-shared-resources/blob/master/guides/USE_JBDS.md#use-jboss-developer-studio-or-eclipse-to-run-the-quickstarts)

-Basically, you first set the active Maven profile in project properties to be either 'arq-jbossas-managed' for running on managed server or 'arq-jbossas-remote' for running on remote server.
+Basically, you first set the active Maven profile in project properties to be either 'arq-wildfly-managed' for running on managed server or 'arq-wildfly-remote' for running on remote server.
 Then, to run the tests, right click on the project or individual classes and select Run As --> JUnit Test in the context menu.

 Investigate the Console Output